alejo1630/SQL_practice/README.md

 - Product and transaction data.
 - Includes customer behaviors, pricing analysis, and order aggregation.

+### 5. Election
+- Voting data for analyzing results and trends.
+- Focus on voter turnout, party performance, and vote distribution.

 ## 📌 Objectives

 - Execute SQL queries for filtering, sorting, and grouping.